 Department of Psychology at Illinois State University

-Application Deadline: November 15
+Application Deadline for FALL 2015: November 15

-The doctoral application process includes a mandatory two-day interview on campus with the School Psychology faculty.
-See the Interview section below.
+All application materials must be received by November 15.
+Incomplete applications will not be reviewed by the department.
+The doctoral application process includes a mandatory two-day campus interview schedule with the School Psychology faculty.

-Programs Requirements: Applicants must have a grade point average of 3.0 or above (on a 4.0 scale) for the last 60 hours of coursework and a bachelor's degree conferred before the fall semester.
-Applicants should have completed at least 21 hours of undergraduate psychology courses that include general psychology or an equivalent course, experimental psychology or research methods or equivalent, and a social science statistics course or equivalent.
-Applicants who have not completed required courses may be admitted to the doctoral program, but will have the missing courses added to the doctoral program degree requirements.
-Missing required courses must be completed during the first year of graduate study.
+Program Requirements: Applicants must have a grade point average of 3.0 or higher (on a 4.0 scale) for the last 60 hours of undergraduate coursework and a bachelor's degree conferred before the start of the fall semester.
+Applicants should have completed at least 21 hours of psychology courses that include general psychology or an equivalent course, experimental psychology or research methods or equivalent, and psychological statistics or equivalent.
+Applicants should have a proficiency in math, which may be demonstrated with a passing grade in finite math or precalculus (MAT 120 or 144 or equivalent) , a grade of B or higher in psychological statistics (PSY 340 or equivalent) or a score of 144 or higher on the Quantitative Reasoning section of the GRE General Test.
+Applicants who have not completed required courses may be admitted, but will have the missing course(s) added to the doctoral program degree requirements.
+Any missing courses must be completed during the first year of graduate study.

-Applicants who have completed master's degrees in psychology must have a graduate grade point average of 3.5 or above (on a 4.0 scale).
+Applicants who have completed master's degrees in psychology must have a graduate grade point average of 3.5 or higher (on a 4.0 scale).
 Applicants with master's degrees (not in psychology) who have been employed as school psychologists may be admitted if academically qualified to pursue doctoral study and can demonstrate research competency.
 Successful completion of a master's thesis and research courses satisfy this requirement.
 Credit for completed master-level courses will be determined on an individual basis.
 If the master's degree did not require completing an empirical master's thesis, applicants will be required to complete a research apprenticeship as part of the doctoral program degree requirements.